Manikantakavitapu/Manikantakavitapu/README.md

 - 📫 You can me reach me on linekdIn
 - https://www.linkedin.com/in/manikanta-kavitapu-389293107/
 - Languages
-- HTML, CSS, javascript, jquery, Bootstrap, SCSS, LESS, Angular, Gulp.
+- HTML, CSS, Bootstrap, SCSS, LESS, javascript, jquery, Angular, Gulp.
+- Tools
+- Visual studio code, git, Jira.

 <!---
 Manikantakavitapu/Manikantakavitapu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.